Skip to content

 Tips for Practicing Good Sleep Hygiene

 Getting regular, quality sleep is one of the most important factors in good physical and mental health.
 Our bodies need sleep in order to repair and refuel our energy.
 While many of us use caffeine and sugar to replace the energy we should have gotten from a good night’s sleep, nothing can replace the benefit of a night of quality sleep.
 And while it seems simple, regularly getting quality sleep is difficult to do.
-Any parent can tell you that a full night’s sleep is more of a fantasy than a reality.
-However, there are some practical tips (generally called Sleep Hygiene) that can help you improve your sleep experience.
+Any parent can tell you that a full night’s sleep can be more of a fantasy than a reality.
+However, there are some practical tips (generally called Sleep Hygiene) that can help us improve our sleep experience.

 Read more